Documentation Index

 Customizing Stop Words

-- stopWordInclude: Comma-separated list of words to include as stop words (in addition to defaults)
+You can customize the stop words used during indexing:- stopWordInclude: Comma-separated list of words to include as stop words (in addition to defaults)

 - stopWordExclude: Comma-separated list of words to exclude from the default stop words list